 Escort is the movement of a person from one place to another, typically with minimal harm to the person being moved and to the person doing the moving.
 Escorts often involve some form of restraint.

 Well-being includes satisfying the need to exercise, relieve stress, and to learn how to fully use the body.
-Often times, this vital need is poo-pooed by martial artists that are focused on other problems.
-However, the lack of fitness is the source of almost all disease in America and kills many more people than an attacker could even remotely approach.
+Often times, this vital need is poo-pooed by martial artists and fan boys that are focused on other problems.
+However, the lack of fitness is the source of almost all disease in Americaand kills many more people than an attacker could even remotely approach.

 Let us also not forget that it is physical tissue that performs a martial art, and the more fit the tissue the better the technical elements of an art can be performed.